Devices

 Actions

-If you have created a new device, you can use it in the Send Message and the On Event action.
+If you have created a new device, you can use the Send Message action to send messages to the device.

 You can address and use the device by selecting it in the corresponding dropdown list.